 - I must ‘control’ all the files involved

-- There must not be sub-links (i.e. linked files with links to other files)
+- There must be zero sub-links

 - Named ranges must be used, not standard cell references